G6EJD/ESP8266-Autonomous-Graphing-Data-Logger/README.md

 using the WemoS shields and then displays the results using Google Charts.
 Any ESP8266 can be used.

+There are four versions so-far using:
+1. BOSCH BME280 to display temperature, humidity, dewpoint and pressure
+2. SHT30-D to display temperature, humidity, dewpoint
+3. DHT22 to display temperature, humidity, dewpoint
+4. DHT11 to display temperature, humidity, dewpoint

-The unit is totally self-contained and apart from google charts and therefore requires no other access to external sites like MQTT or Thingspeak.
+The design gives a totally self-contained and apart from google charts, it requires no other access to external sites like MQTT or Thingspeak.

 Data is recorded to an SD-Card if fitted.
 It recovers data from the SD-Card in the event of power failure or a restart and does this contiguously.